bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 **driverdata** - The dictionary of named arguments you have optionally set in the constructor.

-This is particularly useful to pass in any object which controls your instrument, or device names if you do not want to hard code names into the driver.
+This is particularly useful to pass in any object which controls your instrument, and which is then accessable in your rxevent and hardware methods.

 **auto_send_def** - As default this is set to True.

 With auto_send_def set to True, whenever a getProperties event is received from a client, a vector send_defVector() method will be called, automatically replying with the vector definition.
-If set to False, the driver developer will need to test for a getProperties event, and implement a send_defVector() in the rxevent method.
+If set to False, the driver developer will need to test for a getProperties event in the rxevent method, and implement a send_defVector() .
 Possibly one reason you may want to do this is to send a message with every vector definition.

 **stop** - Normally False, but set to True when the driver shutdown() method is called.